Minors in East Asian Languages and Cultures

 The goal of the minor in East Asian Studies is to provide the student with a broad background in East Asian culture as a whole, while allowing the student to focus on a geographical or temporal aspect of East Asia.
 The minor may be designed from the following, for a total of six courses.
 All courses should be taken for a letter grade.

-- Three area courses, one in each category (see major for listing of area courses).
+- Three gateway courses, one in each area (see major for listing of gateway courses).

 - One undergraduate seminar above the 100 level and two other courses from among those listed as approved for East Asian Studies majors, including literature courses but excluding language courses.
 These courses are listed under East Asian Studies (EASTASN) in this bulletin, and under CHINGEN, CHINLIT, JAPANGEN, and JAPANLIT.